Registry of Shareholders in Costa Rica

 • Yearly tax information filing

-Licensing and Compliance
+Licensing & Compliance Scope

 • No bets are placed inside Costa Rica

-AML Compliance (Law 8204)
+AML Boundaries (Law 8204)

 Judicial Precedents

-How to Start an Offshore Gambling Company
+How to Start an Offshore Gambling Company (Step‑by‑Step)

-1. Incorporate via public notary and registry
+1. Incorporate via public notary and the National Registry.
+See incentives context.

-2. Register with tax authority
+2. Register with the tax authority (ATV) and secure a compliant corporate address.

-3. Fulfill yearly obligations:
+3. Fulfil yearly obligations:

 • Legal entity tax